Oestrogen Gel and Utrogestan: Have I Found My HRT Heaven At Last?

 hormone replacement therapy

-Basically, oestrogen gel and utrogestan is hormone replacement therapy in two separate bits: a gel that gives you oestrogen and tablets that give you progesterone (click on the links for my easy-to-understand guides to these hormones).
+Basically, oestrogen gel and utrogestan isย hormone replacement therapyย in two separate bits: a gel that gives youย oestrogenย and tablets that give youย progesteroneย (click on the links for my easy-to-understand guides to these hormones).

-Before this, I was on Femostan, which comes in a tablet, and then I’ve had years of various patches.
+Before this, I was onย Femostan, which comes in a tablet, and then Iโ€™ve had years of various patches.

-What’s Wrong with Other Hrt?
+Whatโ€™s Wrong with Other Hrt?

 hormone replacement therapy patches

 Absolutely nothing, if you can tolerate it.
-The trouble is, I can’t.
+The trouble is, I canโ€™t.

-Before reaching this conclusion, however, I was recommended to try oestrogel combined with a Mirena coil for progesterone, or oestrogel and utrogestan – considered the premium approach to HRT.
-Unfortunately, it seems my GP’s office was not aware of this recommendation.
+Before this conclusion, though, a GP suggested I try oestrogel with a Mirena coil for progesterone or oestrogel and utrogestan, often considered the gold standard in HRT.

 What Are the Benefits of Oestrogen Gel and Utrogestan?